Accorata/StellarisModding/CriminalWorlds/Description.md

 This mod does make crime more punishing as there are more events that can cause problems and they are more likely, however it also adds a number of positive benefits/events that can make having a crime world or two not the worst thing and maybe worth considering.
 Afterall, a number of existing governments use the criminal organizations within them to their advantage. ([i]Maybe the local mercenaries might come in handy in this next war[/i])

-The mod is currently only available in English (translators welcome).
+The mod is currently only available in English and German (thanks NeXon!).
+(translators welcome)

 [h2] Compatibility [/h2]